The microdisplay, reinvented.

 Familiar Geometry

-Fits current module dimensions and alignment tolerances.
+Fits current module dimensions and alignment tolerances

 Crosshair or targeting reticle icon